FY2025 Earnings Estimate for Neogen Issued By Zacks Research

 Neogen Co.
-(NASDAQ:NEOG – Free Report) – Equities research analysts at Zacks Research cut their FY2025 earnings estimates for Neogen in a note issued to investors on Wednesday, April 30th.
-Zacks Research analyst R. Department now anticipates that the company will post earnings of $0.32 per share for the year, down from their prior forecast of $0.39.
+(NASDAQ:NEOG – Free Report) – Research analysts at Zacks Research lowered their FY2025 earnings per share estimates for shares of Neogen in a research note issued to investors on Monday, May 5th.
+Zacks Research analyst R. Department now anticipates that the company will earn $0.30 per share for the year, down from their previous estimate of $0.32.
 The consensus estimate for Neogen’s current full-year earnings is $0.38 per share.
-Zacks Research also issued estimates for Neogen’s Q4 2025 earnings at $0.09 EPS, Q2 2026 earnings at $0.11 EPS, Q3 2027 earnings at $0.10 EPS and FY2027 earnings at $0.48 EPS.

-Several other equities analysts have also commented on the stock.
-Guggenheim dropped their price target on shares of Neogen from $15.00 to $13.00 and set a “buy” rating on the stock in a research note on Thursday, April 10th.
-Piper Sandler cut their price target on shares of Neogen from $6.40 to $5.00 and set a “neutral” rating on the stock in a research note on Tuesday, April 22nd.
+Neogen (NASDAQ:NEOG – Get Free Report) last issued its earnings results on Wednesday, April 9th.
+The company reported $0.10 earnings per share for the quarter, missing analysts’ consensus estimates of $0.12 by ($0.02).
+The business had revenue of $221.00 million during the quarter, compared to analyst estimates of $225.27 million.
+Neogen had a negative net margin of 52.12% and a positive return on equity of 2.89%.
+Neogen’s revenue for the quarter was down 3.4% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $0.12 EPS.

-In related news, insider Amy M. Rocklin acquired 12,500 shares of the firm’s stock in a transaction on Wednesday, April 23rd.
-The stock was bought at an average cost of $4.99 per share, with a total value of $62,375.00.
-Following the transaction, the insider now owns 36,287 shares of the company’s stock, valued at $181,072.13.
-The trade was a 52.55 % increase in their ownership of the stock.
-The acquisition was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, Director James C. Borel bought 35,000 shares of the company’s stock in a transaction dated Thursday, April 24th.
-The stock was bought at an average cost of $4.89 per share, for a total transaction of $171,150.00.
-Following the acquisition, the director now owns 60,474 shares of the company’s stock, valued at approximately $295,717.86.
-This trade represents a 137.39 % increase in their position.
+In other news, insider Amy M. Rocklin acquired 12,500 shares of the firm’s stock in a transaction that occurred on Wednesday, April 23rd.
+The stock was acquired at an average cost of $4.99 per share, with a total value of $62,375.00.
+Following the acquisition, the insider now owns 36,287 shares in the company, valued at approximately $181,072.13.
+This represents a 52.55 % increase in their ownership of the stock.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director James C. Borel bought 35,000 shares of the business’s stock in a transaction on Thursday, April 24th.
+The shares were purchased at an average cost of $4.89 per share, with a total value of $171,150.00.
+Following the transaction, the director now owns 60,474 shares in the company, valued at approximately $295,717.86.
+The trade was a 137.39 % increase in their ownership of the stock.
 The disclosure for this purchase can be found here.
-Insiders have bought 67,500 shares of company stock worth $331,525 in the last quarter.
-1.13% of the stock is owned by insiders.
+In the last 90 days, insiders have acquired 67,500 shares of company stock worth $331,525.
+1.13% of the stock is owned by corporate insiders.

 Neogen Corporation, together with its subsidiaries, engages in the development, manufacture, and marketing of various products and services dedicated to food and animal safety worldwide.
 It operates through two segments, Food Safety and Animal Safety.
 The Food Safety segment offers diagnostic test kits and related products to detect dangerous and unintended substances in food and animal feed, including foodborne pathogens, spoilage organisms, natural toxins, food allergens, genetic modifications, ruminant by-products, meat speciation, drug residues, pesticide residues, and general sanitation concerns; and AccuPoint Advanced rapid sanitation test to detect the presence of adenosine triphosphate, a chemical found in living cells, as well as provides genomics-based diagnostic technology and software systems that help testers to objectively analyze and store their results and perform analysis on the results from multiple locations over extended periods.